vppolina/flights_project/README.md

 **Airline Crashes**

-Airline crashes dataset was a bit tricky, it has many missing values and a city with a country concatinated in one column.
+Airline crashes dataset was a bit tricky, it has many missing values and a city with a country concatenated in one column.
 That's why we aggregated data a bit and inserted into DB after this.

 ```